Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported non-polarized perturbations

-In order to obtain extend our results for a more general class of functions we need to control one more derivative.
+In order to extend our results for a more general class of functions we need to control one more derivative.
 For this, we have to generalize \Cref{th:clave_no_pol} to $E_2:= E_1 + E[z_{tt},v_{tt}]$ and $\mathcal{E}_2:= \mathcal{E}_1 + E[z_{xx},v_{xx}]$.
 The arguments here are essentially the same as above.
-For this reason, we only state the results. \begin{lemma} There are numbers $n_i,m_i,r_i$ such that, for every solution to the system, \cref{eq:sysR,eq:znpol,eq:v}, whose initial data differs only on a compact set from that of the background solution, and such that $m_0(0)<2R_0/3$, there is a constant $C>0$, depending only on a bound on $m_3(0)$ and on $\mathcal{E}_0(0) + \mathcal{A}(0)$, such that
+For this reason, we only state the results, limiting ourselves to a few brief comments. \begin{lemma} For every solution to the system, \cref{eq:sysR,eq:znpol,eq:v}, whose initial data differs only on a compact set from that of the background solution, and such that $m_0(0)<2R_0/3$, there is a constant $C>0$, depending only on a bound on $m_3(0)$ and on $\mathcal{E}_0(0) + \mathcal{A}(0)$, such that